Katrin-Drys/WP8_programming/docs/source/01_working_on_linux.rst

 Within this seminar you will be working under the operating system Linux.
 The Linux distribution SuSE 42.3 is installed on all computers in the CIP-pool.
-A specific machine has been assigned to each of you and you will work at the assigned computer in the university and/or via remote.
+A specific machine has been assigned to each of you.
+You will work at the assigned computer in the university and/or via remote.
+It is also fine to work on your personal computer.
 In order to work remote, you must log in on the ssh5 exchange server, using your credentials.
 On the terminal on your personal pc, or on a simulator, type: